biblio-ai/load/README.md

 # load
-load oai data from extract into database
+Load oai data from extract into database

 load-swin-trovetest